Clastify logo

 Medium

-Determine the approximate work done by the gas during the expansion.
+Calculate the work done by the gas during the expansion.

 HL • Paper 1B